 Geographic links to Europe

-Positioned in between Western Europe and Scandinavia, with great transport links to the rest of Europe.
-Studying in the UK is the perfect opportunity to broaden your horizons and get to know the continent better.
+Positioned in between Western Europe and Scandinavia, with great transport links to the rest of Europe, studying in the UK is the perfect opportunity to broaden your horizons and get to know the continent better.
 From 2014 onwards, the UK government has launched a series of new visa policies, aimed at giving students and their parents easier travel and greater benefits.
-(For more information on visas please click here).

 Work experience opportunities